jbocinsky/MachineLearningCourse/README.md

 </object>

 ## The Lectures
-In order to view the lectures and run experiments you will need to have python 3+ and jupyter notebooks.
-If you do not have these already I suggest you [download anaconda](https://conda.io/docs/user-guide/install/download.html) which has both of these already in it.
+In order to view the lectures and run experiments you will need to have python 3+ and jupyter notebooks installed on your machine.
+If you do not have these already I suggest you [Download Anaconda](https://conda.io/docs/user-guide/install/download.html) which has both of these and many other useful python packages already in it.

 To view a lecture you will boot jupyter notebooks and browse to the lecture folder and open it.
-Then you can see the lecture content.
+Then you can see the lecture content and begin learning about K-Nearest Neighbors.